 You’ve reached your 40s, have a family and a job, and maybe you think it’s time to coast into the future.
 Think again.

 Decisions you make now can impact whether the second half of your life will be filled with prosperity and health — or not.
-Examine these six personal and financial examples of how to invest in yourself now for a wealthy tomorrow.
+Examine these seven personal and financial examples of how to invest in yourself now for a wealthy tomorrow.

 1. Set Up an Emergency Fund